Do you need a new website?

 Stage 4: Technical Design Details

 Your website host is like the engine of a car.
-While the site is what people see, the host powers it into cyberspace.
+In comparison, the website is what people see, but the host powers it into cyberspace.

 In most cases, it’s best to go with WordPress or a similar platform with unlimited capabilities.
-But these (content management systems) require an independent host.
+But these platforms (content management systems) require an independent host.

 Search Engine Optimization (SEO)

-Without traffic (aka, visitors), your website will not generate leads or sales.
-Period.
+Without traffic (aka visitors), your website will not generate leads or sales—period.
 That’s where SEO comes in.